 What would be your dream project?
 Or what was your favorite project?

-What do you wish you would have known sooner in your illustration career?
+What do you wish you would have known earlier in your author/illustrator career?

 What’s next for you?
 Any upcoming book releases we should be on the lookout for?

 I am near completion of my submission for a stinky scratch-and-sniff board book called Christmas Really Stinks.
 It’s about the first Christmas — the manger, donkey, and shepherds — and was the impetus for me to pursue writing and illustrating.
 They say your first idea isn’t published until your third book, so maybe there’ll be a second book first.
 My writing journal is full of ideas waiting for their turn, so I have plenty to keep me busy.

 To learn more about Carissa, visit her website at carissashillito.com.

 Previous Featured Illustrators

 Izzy B is a children’s book author and illustrator.
 His most popular book, A Tighty-Whitie Wind, is now a song on Spotify! izzybbooks.com